szlabs/harbor-tile/README.md

 Edit the generated **tile.yml** file to define your tile.
 ```
 ---
-# The high-level description of your tile.
-# Replace these properties with real values.
-#
 name: harbor-tile # By convention lowercase with dashes
 icon_file: resources/harbor.png
 label: Harbor